-Universal Precautions is an approach to infection control.
-According to the concept of Universal Precautions, all human blood and certain human body fluids are treated as if known to be infectious for HIV, HBV, and other blood borne pathogens.
+Universal Precautions is an approach to infection control to protect workers from HIV, HBV, and other bloodborne pathogens in human blood and certain other body fluids, regardless of a persons' infection status.
+Universal Precautions is an approach to infection control in which all human blood and certain human body fluids are treated as if they are known to be infectious.